 This learning community is designed for students in all majors; outdoor education and environmental science majors are encouraged to enroll.

+Please note: This LC is full.
 In this learning community, you will join other like-minded first-year students and take two classes (Introduction to Sustainability and FYS: A Call to Action) and a 1 credit Success Lab.
 We will explore real-world issues, look for new sustainable strategies, and develop skills to become agents for positive change in our local and global communities.
 We will also take several field trips to learn about, serve, and build community among ourselves and with others in our region.
 As you learn the key principles of sustainability and explore strategies for active citizenship and community engagement, you’ll be part of a challenging and enjoyable academic and social environment that will enrich your life at Northern Vermont University – Johnson.

 We believe humans can learn to live in harmony with the environment; and to do this, we must learn to think about long-term interconnected solutions to address the complex issues that surround us.
 We believe that true sustainability must include ecological integrity, social equity, and economic stability for all.
 We believe that college students are key catalysts in affecting real positive change in their own communities and globally.

 This Learning Community is designed for all majors.
 Students entering in art, media arts, and environmental sciences are encouraged to enroll.

 In this LC, you will join other like-minded first year students and take two classes (Introduction to Drawing and FYS: Art of the Social Imagination) and a 1 credit Success Lab.